Aaron Lopez: Merchant and slave trader

 Lopez established himself as a shopkeeper in Newport shortly after his arrival.
 By 1755 he was buying and selling goods throughout Rhode Island and dealing with agents in Boston and New York.
-One of Lopez's early business interests was the trade in spermaceti, a coveted wax extracted from whale oil used to make elegant candles.
+One of Lopez's early business interests was the trade in spermaceti, a wax extracted from whale oil used in candle production.
 Lopez built a candle-making factory in Newport in 1756.
 By 1760, a dozen competitors had built similar plants in New England.
-Whalers couldn't supply the factories with enough spermaceti to meet the demand, and the price of whale oil was climbing.
+Whalers could not supply the factories with enough spermaceti to meet demand, and the price of whale oil increased.
 In 1761, Lopez joined eight other merchants to form a trust to control the cost and distribution of whale oil.

-Lopez expanded his trade beyond the North American coastline and by 1757 had major interests in the West Indian trade.
+Lopez expanded his trade beyond the North American coastline and by 1757 had major interests in the West Indian trade, which was closely connected to plantation economies dependent on enslaved labor.
 He also sent ships to Europe and the Canary Islands.
-Between 1761 and 1774, Lopez was involved in the slave trade.
-Historian Eli Faber determined Lopez underwrote 21 slave ships during a period in which Newport sent a total of 347 slave ships to Africa.
-By the beginning of the American Revolution, Lopez owned or controlled 30 vessels, engaged in the European and West Indian trade and in whale fisheries.
+Between 1761 and 1774, Lopez participated in the Atlantic slave trade as a financier and merchant investor.
+Historian Eli Faber determined that Lopez underwrote 21 slave ships during a period in which Newport sent a total of 347 slave ships to Africa.
+These voyages formed part of the triangular trade system, in which vessels carried goods from New England to the West African coast, where they were exchanged for captive Africans, who were then transported across the Atlantic in the Middle Passage and sold into slavery in the Caribbean and the Americas.
+According to historical studies of the Middle Passage, enslaved Africans were typically confined in overcrowded ship holds for voyages lasting several weeks to months, with mortality rates on many voyages reaching 10–20 percent due to disease, malnutrition, and conditions aboard ship.
+By underwriting such voyages, Lopez provided capital, supplies, and commercial backing that enabled these operations to take place.
+By the beginning of the American Revolution, Lopez owned or controlled 30 vessels engaged in European and West Indian trade and in whale fisheries.